angeloorrico/CodeChallengeCTW/README.md

 - Selecting a location from the list shows its details on another screen.

 - A location can be favorited from the details screen.
+  - A heart shape with animation was implemented to save/delete the locations.

 - The list of favorites locations can be accessed from the main (list) screen.

 - The app supports portrait and landscape orientations on all screens.

 - Some unit and instrumented tests are provided in the project.

+- Realm Database is used to save the favorites locations.

+- Patterns like Factory, Observer, Singleton and Builder were implemented.

+- MVVM was used as the architectural pattern of the application.

+#PS:

+- The app needs to be tested with an emulator with Google Play Services available, or in a real device.
+  - Google Play Services is necessary because of the Google Maps component.
+- The device location is necessary and requested from the user in order of get locations with distance from Here Suggestions API.

 Screenshots:
 <br><img src="/locations_list.png" width="320">